 There’s another kind of UV light, known as UVC.
 While direct exposure to this ultraviolet light is bad for your skin or eyes, it can safely be applied to disinfect air, water and some surfaces.

-Goode Bros AC & Heating uses this light in some of our products to boost air filtration in Katy homes.
+Goode Bros AC & Heating uses this light in some of our products to boost air filtration in Longview homes.

 What is an Ultraviolet Light Used For?